-Faculty — Meryl Cohen, MD, Therese Giglia, MD, David Goldberg, MD, Katharine Levinson, MD, Shobha Natarajan, MD, Matthew O’Connor, MD, Chitra Ravishankar, MD, Anita Szwast, MD
+Assistant Director — Faculty — Meryl Cohen, MD, Christine Falkensammer, MD, Therese Giglia, MD, Katharine Levinson, MD, Shobha Natarajan, MD, Tamar Preminger, MD, Matthew O’Connor, MD, Chitra Ravishankar, MD, Lindsay Rogers, MD, Anita Szwast, MD

 Fellows participate in daily morning rounds with the pediatric residents and cardiology attending, reviewing physical findings, laboratory results and management plans for each patient.
 The fellow supervises the management of medical inpatients on the service (admissions and discharges), and teaches basic cardiology topics and focused histories to the residents.

-Faculty — Joshua Blinder, MD, Marissa Brunetti, MD, Jodi Chen, MD, Aaron DeWitt, MD, Maryam Naim, MD, Stacie Peddy, MD, Joseph Rossano, MD, Mahsun Yuerek, MD
+Faculty — Geoffrey Bird, MD, Joshua Blinder, MD, Marissa Brunetti, MD, Jodi Chen, MD, Andrew Costarino, MD, Aaron DeWitt, MD, Monique Gardner, MD, Michael Goldsmith, MD, David Hehir, MD, Benjamin Kozyak, MD, Felina Mille, MD, Maryam Naim, MD, Stacie Peddy, MD, Joseph Rossano, MD, Amy Romer, MD

-Critically ill medical and surgical patients with cardiovascular disease are cared for in the Cardiac Intensive Care Unit (CICU) by a dedicated team of cardiologists and critical care specialists including cardiothoracic surgeons.
+Critically ill medical and surgical patients with cardiovascular disease are cared for in the Cardiac Intensive Care Unit (CICU) by a dedicated team of cardiologists and critical care specialists.
 During this rotation fellows become familiar with all aspects of care for critically ill cardiac patients including:

 Cardiology fellows work closely with critical care, cardiac anesthesia and cardiac surgery fellows in the management of all patients in the CICU, including pre- and post-operative care and participation in invasive procedures.
 Responsibilities include: